 \section{Testing exchangeability online}

-We next consider the ability to test the exchangeability hypothesis online---an important task when monitoring the online deployment of learning algorithms to identify the presence of distribution shift, especially those harmful shifts that affect the errors of an algorithm.
+We next consider the ability to test the exchangeability hypothesis online---an important task when monitoring the online deployment of learning algorithms to identify the presence of distribution shift.
 In this section, we show how to test this hypothesis using the conformal p-values from~\eqref{eq:online-conformal-pvalue}.
 More concretely, given a stream of data $(X_1,Y_1),(X_2,Y_2),\dots$ (with finite or infinite length), we would like to detect any failure of exchangeability in this data stream---for instance, due to a sudden changepoint.

 The main message is that the conformal p-values can be combined in such a way that, under exchangeability, the resulting statistic is a supermartingale.
 Any supermartingale will generally take only small values, so large values of this statistic constitute evidence against the null hypothesis of exchangeability.
 In this section, we show how to define such supermartingales and how to use them to test the hypothesis of exchangeability online. \begin{definition}[Supermartingale] A (finite or infinite) sequence of random variables $M_1, M_2,\ldots$ is a supermartingale if, for all $t$, $\E[|M_{t}|] < \infty$ and, for all $t\geq 2$,